top of page

 Natasha Lariviere - CEO & Founder of Endaayaan Awejaa

-I have always had a passion for working with youth since I was a teenager.
-I was always a part of the youth group at the North Bay Indigenous Friendship Centre growing up.
+I have been passionate about working with youth since I was a teenager.
+Growing up, I was always a part of the youth group at the North Bay Indigenous Friendship Centre.
 I then started attending high school at Nbisiing Secondary.
 They helped me learn about my culture and passion for helping others.
-After I graduated from there I attended the Indigenous Wellness Addiction Prevention program in 2011.
-I then also graduated from Canadore College in 2015 receiving my diploma in Office Administration.
-I am a recent graduate of the Social Service Worker program at George Brown College.
-I am currently working towards my Bachelor's Degree in Indigenous Social Work.
+After graduating there, I participated at the Indigenous Wellness Addiction Prevention program in 2011.
+I then graduated from Canadore College in 2015, receiving my Office Administration diploma.
+I graduated from the Social Service Worker program at George Brown College.
+I am working towards my Bachelor's Degree in Equity Diversity and Human Rights with a minor in Land-Based Anishnaabemowin Immerson..

 I am the Chief Executive Officer and Founder of Endaayaan Awejaa.
-I started this organization in memory of all my ancestors, my loved ones who have passed on, and for future generations.
+I started this organization in memory of all my ancestors and loved ones who have passed on and for future generations.
 I also wanted to help our younger generation have a chance at a good life.
-Life isn't always easy and there can be a lot of obstacles.
-Growing up in North Bay and Nipissing First Nation I have met a lot of youth that have relocated for their education.
-A lot of them were youth and were living with family or on their own.
-I felt that sometimes our youth got overlooked when it came to housing supports and mental health issues.
-My hopes are to open a youth home in the future for those who may need a home, want support to start living on their own and learn more about their passion and culture.
+Life isn't always easy, and there can be a lot of obstacles.
+Growing up in North Bay and Nipissing First Nation, I have met a lot of youth who have relocated for their education.
+Many of them were young and lived with family or alone.
+I felt that sometimes, our youth got overlooked when it came to housing support and mental health issues.
+We hope to open a youth home for those who may need a home, want support to start living independently and learn more about their gifts and culture.

 I love meeting new people and learning their stories.
-I hope through our organization to meet a lot more of our younger generation and start helping them work towards their dreams.
+Through our organization, I hope to meet more of our younger generation and start helping them work towards their dreams.

 - Natasha Lariviere